Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Hoai Giang Shop

-This is one of the most favored shops of locals specializes in tailoring ao ba ba in Ho Chi Minh City.
+This is one of the most favored shops of locals specializing in tailoring ao ba ba in Ho Chi Minh City.
 There are a variety of models you can consider.

 Location: 40 Tran Quang Khai Street, Tan Dinh Ward, District 1.